JuanSync7/Project_Chimera/COLOR_SCHEME.md

 *   **Primary (Theme Accent)**: `hsl(var(--primary))` - Strong Indigo (`#4B0082` / `278 100% 25%`)
 *   **Accent (Secondary Theme Accent)**: `hsl(var(--accent))` - Blue Violet (`#8A2BE2` / `271 76% 53%`)

 For dark mode, these variables have different HSL values.
 Refer to the `.dark { ... }` block in `src/app/globals.css`.
+The application `<html>` tag has the `dark` class applied, so dark mode variables are active.

 ## 2. Gradient Text